nicolassturmel/media-network-manager-cloud/README.md

 Right now... this is only data mining and shaping

+### Installig from github

+Run the script "install.sh" to pull all the dependencies in every directory, then   ```node main``` in the mission-control sub dir.

 ## Components

+More info in the architecture page.

 ### Arhitecure

 The central point of the system is the "mission control", it manages other services based on what is discovered and configured.

-### Installig from github

-Run the script "install.sh" to pull all the dependencies in every directory

 ### mission control